Goingsnake

 Goingsnake (c.
-1758 – March 1, 1840), also spelled Going Snake; in Cherokee, I-na-du-na-i) (Cherokee) was a respected warrior, gifted orator, and prominent political leader of his people.
+1758 – March 1, 1840), also spelled Going Snake; in Cherokee, I-na-du-na-i, ᎢᎾᏚᎾᎢ) (Cherokee) was a respected warrior, gifted orator, and prominent political leader of his people.
 He was born in the vicinity of present-day Nottely Lake (created as a Tennessee Valley Authority (TVA) project in 1942), Georgia, then part of the large Cherokee territory.

 When the Cherokee were forced to cede their land and were removed by United States forces from their homeland in the Southeastern United States, Goingsnake, then 80 years old, accompanied them on the Trail of Tears in 1838.
 He built a new home in Indian Territory, but died soon after the removal.
 His death date is unknown.
 The Cherokee Nation celebrated his memory by naming one of its political subdivisions in 1840 as Goingsnake District.

 Life

 Goingsnake became a prominent Cherokee leader, initially serving as a town chief in what was called "Goingsnake's Town."
 In 1808 he became the representative in the National Council for the Amohee District (located in present-day Polk County, Tennessee in the southeastern part of the state).
 Goingsnake was elected in 1827 as Speaker of the National Council, serving under John Ross as Chief.
 Goingsnake developed the reputation of being one of Ross's "right hand men".

 Goingsnake was among the 700 Cherokee warriors who fought with General Andrew Jackson in 1814 against the Creeks in the Battle of Horseshoe Bend.

 Under the direction of General Winfield Scott, the army was responsible for the forced removals of the Cherokee known as the Trail of Tears.
 The initial results were so disastrous that Cherokee leaders, including Goingsnake, successfully petitioned Scott for delays and to allow self-leadership of future detachments.
 Goingsnake left with the first detachment under Cherokee leadership, which departed on September 28, 1838.
 Arriving in Indian Territory after a 4-month journey, Goingsnake built his cabin on Ward Branch Creek about 6 miles north of present-day Westville, Oklahoma.

 Goingsnake's last recorded political service was participation in the general convention between the eastern and western Cherokee at Tahlequah, Indian Territory on July 12, 1839.
 He was 81 years old at that time.
 Shortly thereafter, Goingsnake stepped down and a new speaker was elected.